nick-shaw/blackmagic-output/README.md

 This repository includes header files from the Blackmagic DeckLink SDK v14.1.
 These header files are redistributable under the terms of the Blackmagic DeckLink SDK End User License Agreement (Section 0.1), which specifically exempts the Include folder headers from the more restrictive licensing terms that apply to other parts of the SDK.

 **Important notes about the SDK headers:**
-- The header files in `decklink_sdk/{Mac,Win,Linux}/include/` directories are from the Blackmagic DeckLink SDK
+- The header files in `_vendor/decklink_sdk/{Mac,Win,Linux}/include/` directories are from the Blackmagic DeckLink SDK
 - These headers are required only for **building** the library from source
 - **Runtime usage requires** the Blackmagic Desktop Video software to be installed separately
-- The SDK headers are provided under Blackmagic Design's EULA - see `Blackmagic Design EULA.pdf` for full terms
+- The SDK headers are provided under Blackmagic Design's EULA - see `_vendor/Blackmagic Design EULA.pdf` for full terms
 - Download the complete SDK and Desktop Video software from: https://www.blackmagicdesign.com/developer

 The Blackmagic DeckLink SDK is © Blackmagic Design Pty.
 Ltd. All rights reserved.